-The MUI02 monitoring site is located within Mustang Island State Park, just to the south of Fish Pass.
+The MUI02 monitoring site is located within Mustang Island State Park, just to the south of Fish Pass where minimal beach maintenance is performed.
 This site has seen significant changes since student monitoring began in 2000.
 Port Aransas students have documented several lines of coppice dunes forming and coalescing into continuous dune ridges (Fig. 29).
 The dune system and vegetation-line position have expanded seaward, and total profile volume has increased at this location (Appendix B).
 The shoreline position has remained stable throughout the monitoring program.
 The increased dune width and stable shoreline position have caused the beach width (distance between vegetation line and shoreline) to decrease.
-Minimal beach maintenance is performed within the state park boundaries, mainly to keep the beach access points open.
+The small, seaward most dune crest present in 2020 was no longer present in the 2021-2022 monitoring.